smartgeber Logo

 Understanding the Ideology of Hezbollah

 Hezbollah, a Shiite Islamist political and militant group based in Lebanon, was founded in the early 1980s.
-The core of Hezbollah's ideology is rooted in the principles of Shiite Islam and the teachings of Iran's Ayatollah Khomeini.
-This ideology emphasizes the establishment of an Islamic state governed by Sharia law, resistance against Western influence, and the liberation of Jerusalem.
+Its ideology is deeply rooted in the teachings of Ayatollah Khomeini, the leader of the Iranian Revolution.
+The group's primary goal was to resist Israeli occupation in Lebanon and establish an Islamic state modeled after Iran.

-Over the decades, Hezbollah's ideology has evolved.
-Initially focused on establishing an Islamic state in Lebanon, the group has shifted towards a more pragmatic approach, participating in Lebanese politics and forming alliances with non-Islamic parties.
-This evolution reflects a strategic adaptation to changing political landscapes while maintaining core ideological tenets.
+Over the years, Hezbollah ideology has evolved.
+Initially focused on establishing an Islamic state, the group has shifted towards a more pragmatic approach, participating in Lebanon's political system.
+This change reflects a strategic adaptation to Lebanon's diverse religious landscape and the need for political legitimacy.

 Factors Influencing Ideological Changes